microsoft/playwright/docs/src/test-api/class-testinfo.md

   - `type` <[string]> Annotation type, for example `'skip'` or `'fail'`.
   - `description` ?<[string]> Optional description.

 The list of annotations applicable to the current test.
-Includes annotations from the test, annotations from all [`method: Test.describe#1`] groups the test belongs to and file-level annotations for the test file.
+Includes annotations from the test, annotations from all [`method: Test.describe`] groups the test belongs to and file-level annotations for the test file.

 Learn more about [test annotations](../test-annotations.md).